 Claims will be accepted after 30 June of that financial year, but only where they relate to expenditure for work completed prior to this date.
 All work will be required to be assessed by VicRoads prior to reimbursement, as per normal procedures under the Natural Disaster Relief and Recovery Arrangements (NDRRA).

-It is requested that all claims be lodged by 31 August 2016 to enable the Victorian State Government to comply with Commonwealth Government timelines for acquittal and audit requirements.
+It is requested that all claims be lodged by 31 July following the end of the allowed financial year as indicated in the table below.
+This will enable the Victorian State Government to comply with Commonwealth Government timelines for acquittal and audit requirements.
+Claims lodged after 31 July of the applicable financial year will not be eligible for reimbursement.

 Natural Disaster Event